brodycj/Android-sqlite-ext-native-driver/README.md

 Based on [SQLiteGlue-core](https://github.com/sqlg/SQLiteGlue-core), which may be adapted for other Java platforms.

-by Christopher J. Brody aka Chris Brody mailto: <brodybits@litehelpers.net>
+by Christopher J. Brody aka Chris Brody mailto: <chris@brody.consulting>

 License: UNLICENSE (public domain).